 In the 19th century, property taxes generally were imposed at the state level.
 During the 20th century the property tax became the major source of local government revenue and the use of the tax as a state revenue source declined substantially.
-However, most states still impose state property taxes on selected types of property, with 10 states generating more than \$100 per capita in 2006.
+However, in 2007, 37 states imposed state property taxes on selected types of property, averaging \$42 per capita, with 11 states generating more than \$100 per capita.